jylisadoney/intro-excel-2/4-record.md

 ### [View the Personal Macro Workbook](#view-the-personal-macro-workbook)

-Since we stored all the `macros` in the `Personal Macro Workbook`, we can `run` use these in any Excel workbook.
+Since we stored all the `macros` in the `Personal Macro Workbook`, we can `run` these in any Excel workbook.
 When you open Excel, the `Personal Macro Workbook` is hidden by default and you must `unhide` this workbook to delete a `macro`.

-To view the `Personal Macro Workbook`:
+To view the `Personal Macro Workbook`
 * Open an Excel workbook
 * Navigate to the `View` tab and the `Window` section
 * Click `Unhide`
-* In the `Unhide workbook` window, click on `Personal`
+* In the `Unhide` window, click on `Personal`
-* Click on OK
+* Click OK

-To hide the `Personal Macro Workbook`:
+To hide the `Personal Macro Workbook`
 * Navigate to the `Personal Macro Workbook`
 * Navigate to the `View` tab and the `Window` section
 * Click `Hide`